 The harassing company pays our fees.

-According to the BBB, Nationwide Recovery Systems, Ltd. was founded in 1997.
+According to the BBB, Nationwide Recovery Systems, Ltd. is a legitimate collection agency founded in 1997.
 The BBB established a profile page for NRS two weeks after its founding date.
 NRS is listed as a collection agency that uses the alternate business names, HIS Financial Services, Ltd. and Tri-State Financial.
 Buzzfile estimates NRS’s annual revenue at $22.1 million and the size of its headquarters staff at 150 employees, with an estimated 200 employees across all locations.

 According to its website, Nationwide Recovery Systems “is a nationally recognized full-service commercial, healthcare, and consumer Accounts Receivable Management company.”
 NRS is “focused…on helping…clients maximize their cash flow and minimize their bad debt expenses.”
 NRS claims its strength is “resolving…customer payment challenges quickly, professionally, and with the utmost attention to protecting their brand.”
 NRS “takes pride in the over 2 billion dollars …they have collected.”

 Nationwide Recovery Systems collects for a variety of industries.
 NRS’s healthcare division provides a full range of services, including medical billing; first-party representation; third-party collections; insurance claims verification, billing, follow-up, documentation, appeals, and resolution; hospital lien services; charity screening; and accounts receivable programs.
 NRS’s consumer division provides “1st and 3rd party collection services to a cross-section of departments within the financial services industry,” including credit card, auto, mortgage, consumer loan, and retail.
 In addition, NRS collects delinquent debts for the communications and energy industries; and federal, state, and municipal government agencies.